 Propylene glycol toxicity has been reported in patients treated with diazepam injection at doses significantly greater than recommended.
 Propylene glycol toxicity is associated with an anion gap metabolic acidosis, serum hyperosmolality, and increased lactate.

 Drug Interactions: If diazepam is to be combined with other psychotropic agents or anticonvulsant drugs, careful consideration should be given to the pharmacology of the agents to be employed, particularly with known compounds which may potentiate the action of diazepam, such as phenothiazines, narcotics, barbiturates, MAO inhibitors, and other antidepressants.
 In highly anxious patients with evidence of accompanying depression, particularly those who may have suicidal tendencies, protective measures may be necessary.

 Most commonly reported side effects were drowsiness, fatigue, and ataxia, venous thrombosis and phlebitis at the site of injection.

 Adverse Event Contact Information: To report SUSPECTED ADVERSE REACTIONS, contact Fresenius Kabi USA, LLC at 1-800-551-7176, option 5, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 Overdosage: Manifestations of diazepam overdosage include somnolence, confusion, coma, and diminished reflexes.
 Respiration, pulse, and blood pressure should be monitored.
 General supportive measures should be employed, along with intravenous fluids, and an adequate airway maintained.
 Dialysis is of a limited value.

-This Important Safety Information does not include all the information needed to use DILAUDID safely and effectively.
-Please see full prescribing information, including BOXED WARNING, for Dilaudid Injection.
+This important safety information does not include all the information needed to use Diazepam Injection, USP safely and effectively.
+Please see full prescribing information, including BOXED WARNING, for DIAZEPAM INJECTION, USP.